nicolauda/pysystemtrade/docs/backtest_to_production_step_by_step.md

 # Step-by-step: Backtest to Production (Mongo + Parquet)

 This recipe assumes a Linux host (matching the provided scripts and crontab), but the flow is portable to other OSes with equivalent scheduling and path tweaks.
 It shows how to move from a clean checkout to a live-ready stack using MongoDB for state and Parquet for time-series.
 It bridges the [backtesting guide](/docs/backtesting.md) and the [production manual](/docs/production.md) with a single path that relies on the built-in futures system.
-Each step links to the main docs so you can dive deeper where needed.
+Each step links to the main docs so you can dive deeper and includes validation checks so you know if you’re ready to proceed.

 Table of Contents
 =================